 Reclamation Authority

+San Bernardino Valley Municipal Water District

+City of Banning

+San Gorgonio Pass Water Agency

+Chino Basin Watermaster

+Beaumont Cherry Valley Water District

 Declaration of Conformance

-Another major activity that the BMPTF completed in March 2010 was the development of a "Declaration of Conformance" for approval by the Regional Board and the State Water Resources Control Board.
+Another major activity completed by the BMPTF was the development of a "Declaration of Conformance" that was approved by the Regional Board on March 18, 2010 (Resolution No. R8-2010-0012) and subsequently transmitted to the State Water Resources Control Board on April 12, 2010..
 With the Declaration, the Task Force and Regional Board declared conformance with the then-new State Board Recycled Water Policy requirements for the completion of a salt and nutrient management plan for the Santa Ana Region, and other requirements of this Policy.
 This finding of conformance was based on the work of the Nitrogen/TDS Task Force.
 That work resulted in the 2004 adoption of Basin Plan amendments to incorporate a revised Salt and Nutrient Management Plan for the Region (Resolution No. R8-2004-0001).

-Further, the Declaration documented conformance with the emerging constituents monitoring requirements in the Policy through the "Emerging Constituents Sampling and Investigation Program", submitted to the Regional Board on an annual basis by the Emerging Constituents Program Task Force.
-The Sampling and Investigation Program will be reviewed annually and revised as necessary and will integrate the State Board's recommendations when they become available.
+Further, the Declaration documented conformance with the emerging constituents monitoring requirements in the Policy through the "Emerging Constituents Sampling and Investigation Program", submitted to the Regional Board by the Emerging Constituents Program Task Force.
+The EC Sampling and Investigation Program is reviewed periodically and revised as necessary to integrate the State Board's recommendations when they become available.
 Finally, the Declaration of Conformance documents the analyses and procedures that will be used to streamline the permitting process for recycled water projects, as required by the Policy.

-The Declaration of Conformance was formally adopted by resolution of the Regional Board on March 18, 2010 (Resolution No. R8-2010-0012) and formally submitted to the State Board on April 12, 2010.

 Salt Monitoring Cooperative Agreement